apache/airflow/docs/howto/operator/gcp/kubernetes_engine.rst

 Run a Pod on a GKE cluster
 """"""""""""""""""""""""""

-To run a Kubernetes Pod on a GKE cluster, use :class:`~airflow.providers.google.cloud.operators.kubernetes_engine.GKEStartPodOperator`.
+There are two operators available in order to run a pod on a GKE cluster:

-It is worth noting that this extends :class:`~airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator` so many of the same arguments can be used.
+* :class:`~airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator`
+* :class:`~airflow.providers.google.cloud.operators.kubernetes_engine.GKEStartPodOperator`

+``GKEStartPodOperator`` extends ``KubernetesPodOperator`` to provide authorization using Google Cloud credentials.
+There is no need to manage the `kube_config` file, as it will be generated automatically.
+All Kubernetes  parameters (except ``config_file``) are also valid for the ``GKEStartPodOperator``.
+For more information on ``KubernetesPodOperator``, please look at: :ref:`howto/operator:KubernetesPodOperator` guide.

 We can enable the usage of :ref:`XCom <concepts:xcom>` on the operator:

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_kubernetes_engine.py
     :language: python